My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Lunch was a taste of Champy’s Fried Chicken and Tamales.
 Champy’s is a chain that can be found in several cities in the southeast.
 It was a tasty mid-day treat.

 After a second day of enjoying Florence, I dined at Odette in historic downtown Florence.
 Our waiter was attentive and first-rate.
 I cannot help but rave about the short ribs I enjoyed that evening.
-Mouthwatering delicious and every bite, luscious!
+Mouthwatering, delicious, and every bite is luscious!
 The dessert of sticky toffee pudding was out of this world.
-Put this restaurant on the list of must-visit in Florence.
+Put this restaurant on the list of must-visit restaurants in Florence.
 It is that good.

 My two-night stay at the Residence Inn in Florence provided excellent accommodation.
-I especially appreciated the walk-in shower and the 6 pm food and drink gathering for the guests.
+I especially appreciated the walk-in shower and the 6 pm food-and-drink gathering for guests.

 I thoroughly enjoyed visiting Florence and learning about its music and history.
 Did I mention the food!
 My thanks to the Florence-Lauderdale County tourism board for the invitation.